monastere-dorje-pamo-lavaur-france-moniales-residentes-2022

 endless-knot

-Dorje Pamo Monastery mission is to provide a place where nuns can live in accord with their vows and support each other in their spiritual practice:
+Dorje Pamo Monastery wants to provide a place where nuns can live in accord with their vows and support each other in their spiritual practice:

-• Accordingly, the nuns’ schedule will follow a program of daily prayers (communal and individual), study, and service.
+• Accordingly, the nuns’ schedule follows a program of daily prayers (communal and individual), study, and service.

-In addition, Dorje Pamo’s mission is to serve the local community:
+In addition, Dorje Pamo aims to serve the local community:

-• The nunnery is a place of spiritual inspiration for all; with a meditation hall open to Buddhists and non-Buddhists.
+• The monastery is a place of spiritual inspiration for all; with a meditation hall open to Buddhists and non-Buddhists.

 • With their ardent wish to be useful to others, the nuns want to draw on their understanding of the human mind, acquired from study and meditation, to serve the people in their local community.